KEY TAKEAWAYS

 Some insurance companies may provide partial coverage if there is medical evidence that the injury was a result of a mental health illness.

-High-risk activities such as extreme sports (skydiving, scuba diving, bungee jumping), motor racing, and mountaineering are often excluded from visitor insurance coverage.
+Insurers exclude high-risk activities such as extreme sports (skydiving, scuba diving, bungee jumping), motor racing, and mountaineering from visitor health insurance coverage.

 However, Tugo offers a Sports and Activities Coverage add-on that can provide substantial coverage if you participate in some high-risk activities.
 The company is willing to cover reasonable and customary expenses if an acute medical emergency arises while participating in activities listed within its benefits section.